cornwallisna/cw_website/index.md

 ---

+## CNA meeting Tuesday, April 20th, 2021 at 7:15

+Please do not forget the General Membership Meeting tomorrow night at the Century 21 Birchwood building starting at 7:15.The location is 4040 Del Prado Blvd.

+You should have received Zoom ID and password information via email, if not, please request it: [cna zoom info request](mailto:cornwallisna@gmail.com)

 ## Join the club!

 It is that time of year again to pay your CNA dues.
 See the [membership information](membership.html) for details.